 A care plan: This is when you and everyone involved with you, parents, carers and social workers all work out what they think is best for your future.
 Who you will live with for how long, what might happen next, where you go to school and if you need any help with anything?
 All that kind of stuff.
 They will all listen to what you are saying and where possible try to do as you ask.
-We could support you in understanding your Care Plan,
+We could support you in understanding your Care Plan.

-Your file:

-We keep a file about you in our office.
+Your file: We keep a file about you.
 This is kept safe.
 This has information about you in it.
 It has records kept by your foster carer, and information on health and education etc. You are welcome to see your file and to add to it.
+You can access the information either in a file or electronically.
 Just speak to your family support worker, social worker or ring the office and we will organise this.